-- 167. Mr Speaker, during the Financial Year 2016/2017, the Commission finalised the establishment of its National Focal Points (NFPs) in all EAC Partner States and the Governing Board, made of three Commissioners from each Partner States.
-The Commission also developed its realistic Strategic Plan 2016-2021, approved by the 14th Sectoral Council of Ministers and by the 35th Council of Ministers. - 168.
-Mr Speaker, other notable achievements of the Health Research Commission during the Financial Year 2016/2017 include the hosting of the 6th East African Health and Scientific Conference in Bujumbura, the launch of the East African Health Research Journal and the swearing in of the Commissioners of the East African Health Research Commission at the occasion of the 6th East African Health and Scientific Conference. - 169.
-Mr Speaker, key interventions of the Health Research Commission for the next Financial Year 2017/2018 are aligned to this strategic plan.
-The Commission will continue to strengthen the progress achieved so far and will focus on the following interventions: - (i) Staffing of the Secretariat of the Commission; - (ii) Implementation of the recommendations of the 6th East African Health and Scientific Conference and preparations for the 7th Health and Scientific Conference; - (iii)Establishment of the web portal for health information in EAC; and - (iv)Conducting baseline assessments on research capacity in Partner States.
+- 167. Mr. Speaker, during the year 2016/2017 the Commission finalized the establishment of its National Focal Points in all EAC Partner States and the Governing Board made of three Commissioners from each Partner States.
+The Commission developed also its realistic Strategic Plan 2016-2021 approved by the 14th Sectoral Council of Ministers and by the 35th Council of Ministers. - 168.
+Mr. Speaker, other notable achievements of the Health Research Commission during the Financial Year 2016/2017 include the hosting of the 6th East African Health and Scientific Conference in Bujumbura, the launch of the East African Health Research Journal and the swearing in of the Commissioners of the East African Health Research Commission at the occasion of the 6th East African Health and Scientific Conference. - 169.
+Mr. Speaker, key interventions of the Health Research Commission for the next financial year 2017/2018 are aligned to this strategic plan.
+The Commission will continue to strengthen the progress achieved so far and will focus on the following interventions: - (i) Staffing of the Secretariat of the Commission; - (ii)Implementation of the recommendations of the 6th East African Health and Scientific Conference and preparations for the 7th Health and Scientific Conference;

+- (iii) Establishment of the Web Portal for health information in EAC; and - (iv) Conducting baseline assessments on research capacity in Partner States.

-3.12EAST AFRICAN COMPETITION AUTHORITY
+3.12 EAST AFRICAN COMPETITION AUTHORITY

-- Authority (Authority) because it commenced preparations to enforce the EAC Competition Act, 2006.
-The period was marked by significant achievements, with efforts to operationalise the Authority with the appointment of EAC Competition Authority Commissioners and one staff by the Council of Ministers.
-The Authority commenced the process of reviewing its regulatory framework, the Act and the EAC Competition Regulations, 2010.
+170. Mr. Speaker, the year 2016/17 was important for the EAC Competition Authority (Authority) because it commenced preparations to enforce the EAC Competition Act, 2006 (the Act).
+The period was marked by significant achievements with efforts to operationalize the Authority with the appointment of EAC Competition Authority Commissioners and one staff by the Council of Ministers.
+The Authority commenced the process of reviewing its regulatory framework, the Act, and the EAC Competition Regulations, 2010.
 The review of the law is meant to address the lacuna identified in preparation to receive notifications.
-In particular, the Authority reviewed the EAC Mergers and Acquisitions Framework, developed a revised Merger and Acquisition Notification Form (EACCA 1), guidelines and forms on effective protection for confidential treatment of commercially sensitive information and the operational manual, among others. - 171.
-Mr Speaker, the key interventions to be considered by the Authority in the Financial Year 2017/2018 are aligned to continue strengthening the progress achieved so far and enforcement of the Authority's mandate as provided by the Act.
-The key areas of focus for the Authority include: - (i) Recruitment of staff of the Authority; - (ii) Review of the Act and EAC Competition Regulations, 2010; - (iii) Development of the Authority Strategic Plan 2017/2018-2021/2022;
+In particular, the Authority reviewed the EAC Mergers and Acquisitions Framework, developed a revised Merger and Acquisition Notification Form (EACCA 1), Guidelines and Forms on effective protection for confidential treatment of commercially sensitive information and the Operational Manual, among others.

+- 171. Mr. Speaker, the key interventions to be considered by the Authority in Financial Year 2017/2018 are aligned to continue strengthening the progress achieved so far and enforcement of the Authority's mandate as provided by the Act.
+The key areas of focus for the Authority include:: - (i) Recruitment of staff of the Authority; - (ii)Review of the Act and EAC Competition Regulations, 2010; - (iii) Development of the Authority Strategic Plan 2017/18 2021/22;

-- (iv) Development of EAC Competition Authority Internal Rules of Procedure; - (v) Setting merger and acquisition notification thresholds applying to transactions which would have an appreciable impact in the community; - (vi)Development of merger assessment guidelines; - (vii) Setting merger and acquisition notification fees to facilitate the Authority in merger analysis; - (viii) Conducting a baseline competition assessment study for selected sectors in Partner States and - (ix)Sensitising the key stakeholders on the benefits of competition policy and law in the EAC region.
+- (iv) Development of EAC Competition Authority Internal Rules of Procedure; - (v) Setting merger and acquisition notification thresholds applying to transactions which would have an appreciable impact in the community; - (vi) Development of Merger Assessment Guidelines; - (vii) Setting merger and acquisition notification fees to facilitate the Authority in merger analysis; - (viii) Conducting a baseline competition assessment study for selected sectors in Partner States; and - (ix) Sensitizing the key stakeholders on the benefits of competition policy and law in the EAC region.

-II.
+IV.
 SUPPLEMENTARY BUDGET FOR FINANCIAL YEAR 2016/2017